elpimous/Neo_robot/RiveScript.md

 // ex : "memorize a golden apple is a yellow fruit"

-// object converts and write :
+// object converts, write, and import in bot (like set/get) :

 // + a golden apple